Datacenter Deployment Options

 Romana supports routed network deployment by advertising the pod network from each host to the upstream routing device.
 Romana can use either BGP or OSPF to announce these routes.
 Since the upstream device (typically the top-of-rack switch) will get routes from each host, there is no need for full mesh peering among nodes.
 For routing on the host configurations, Romana will update the host router directly and let it propagate the routes across the network.

-Often, HA clusters are built by splitting hosts across different subnets, creating separate availability zones.
-This is done by segmenting a layer 2 network with a router, as shown below.
+Often, HA clusters are built by assigning hosts to different subnets, creating separate availability zones.
+This is done by splitting the layer 2 network with a router, as shown below.

-For these configurations, the Romana agent will install routes on hosts as it normally would for a layer 2 deployment.
+For these configurations, in each subnet the Romana agent will install routes on hosts as it normally would for a layer 2 deployment.
 In addition, Romana will also advertise the pod network upstream to the router so that traffic can reach the other subnet.